cmorterud/cmorterud.github.io/_posts/2018-10-01-genetic-algorithm.markdown

 generated.
 This new population will become the population to select new chromosomes from.

+A new population is generated many times to help eliminate random noise from the population.

 The parameters of the function that actually runs the genetic algorithm are a function mapping bit-string to a fitness score, the length of the bit-strings being generated, the probability